This article is a comprehensive and concise guide to understanding contamination of water sources, especially by pathogens and microbes.

 For untreated samples:

-As can be seen from this description, the MFT is a very complicated test method, bare in mind that the above-mentioned protocol is only for the presumptive stage.
+As can be seen from this description, the MFT is a very complicated test method, bear in mind that the above-mentioned protocol is only for the presumptive stage.
 If the presumptive stage shows any positive test tubes, those tubes should enter the confirmatory and completed test stages which are even more complicated and out of the scope of the article.
 Suffice to say that during the completed test stage, a loopful of the samples in the positive tubes during the confirmatory stage are streaked onto plates containing highly selective medium such as Eosin Methylene Blue.
-A set of plates is incubated at 35 oC for Total Coliform completed test results (formation of colonies with green sheen) while another set is incubated at 44.5 oC for thermotolerant E.coli completed results.
+A set of plates is incubated at 35 oC for Total Coliforms completed test results (formation of colonies with green sheen) while another set is incubated at 44.5 oC for thermotolerant E.coli completed results.

-Beside being complicated, MFT method is a lengthy test method that requires many glassware and media and can take up to 4-5 days to yield results.
+Beside being complicated, the MFT method is a lengthy test method that requires many glassware and media and can take up to 4-5 days to yield results.

-Membrane filter technique was developed in the early 1950s in response to the fact that the MFT method described in the previous section is very labor intensive and time consuming.
+The membrane filter technique was developed in the early 1950s in response to the fact that the MFT method described in the previous section is very labor intensive and time consuming.
 More importantly, as opposed to the MFT method that provides an estimation of the bacteria concentration using MPN tables, MF method gives the direct count of the bacterial colonies in the sample.
 This is simply why the MF method is one of the most used methods in the environmental laboratories for routine microbiological examination of water and wastewater samples.

-There are multiple procedures described in SM 9222 for detection of Total Coliform and E.coli.
+There are multiple procedures described in SM 9222 for detection of Total Coliforms and E.coli.
 These procedures are more or less the same in the steps, with the main difference of compounds used in preparation of the selective medium are different.
 This change in the compounds dictates how the target bacteria is detected in the process.
 These procedures are: